Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 type `std::string`, you can find out the number of chars in it with the following code: “`str.size()`”

-The answer to the second question is more terrifying: If your index is invalid, your program contains undefined behaviour and is likely to crash in an uncontrollable way.
+The answer to the second question is more terrifying: If your index is invalid, your program contains undefined behavior and is likely to crash in an uncontrollable way.
 The one exzeption is the value returned by `size()`: It is guaranteed to return a char with the value zero (the value, not the character ‘0’), but it must not be written to.